curtmorgan3/quest-bound-docs/docs/attributes/attributes.md

 Every attribute must include a type and a default value.

-There are three types of attributes:
+There are four types of attributes:

+Primitives

 - Number
   - Any negative or positive number, including decimal point floats and integers